Teen CARE Administration

 In early 2017, after living in Manhattan for a year, Christina decided to try a different type of island life on Oahu, where she could pursue a career and new adventures.
 As a social worker, Christina loves working with the adolescent population as it is such an important crossroad that can influence the rest of their lives.
 She hopes to empower youth with influences of love and positivity.

-Substance Abuse Counselor, Teen CARE Highlands Intermediate School
+Substance Abuse Counselor, Teen CARE Radford Intermediate School

 Kiana has always had a passion for working with youth.
 After working as a Summer Recreation Aid throughout high school and college, she gained additional experience work with at-risk youth in community-based group home.
 Click to see more